hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   Currently the server does not verify whether multiple reservations for the same IP address exist in MySQL and/or PostgreSQL host databases when ``ip-reservations-unique`` is updated from ``true`` to ``false``.
+   Currently the Kea server does not verify whether multiple reservations for the same IP address exist in MySQL and/or PostgreSQL host databases when ``ip-reservations-unique`` is updated from ``true`` to ``false``.
 This may cause issues with lease allocations.
 The administrator must ensure that there is at most one reservation for each IP address within each subnet, prior to the configuration update.

+The ``reservations-lookup-first`` is a boolean parameter which controls whether host reservations lookup should be performed before lease lookup.
+This parameter has effect only when multi-threading is disabled.
+When multi-threading is enabled, host reservations lookup is always performed first to avoid lease lookup resource locking.
+The ``reservations-lookup-first`` defaults to ``false`` when multi-threading is disabled.

 .. _shared-network4: